schmudde/sicp/sicp-notes.md

 ~ Chapter 3 in SICP, where they introduce assignment for the first time.

-- There are deep consequences of programs as data
-- Can manipulate programs using same tools
-- There is a uniformity to it
-- Contrast: Having to use a lexer/parser to construct abstract syntax trees, manipulating syntax trees, etc.

 # Day 1

 - Elements of programming